IGEL-Community/PSIGEL/Docs/Get-UMSEndpointDirectory.md

 ```

 ## DESCRIPTION
-Gets information on a endpoint directory via API.
+Gets information on an endpoint directory via API.

 ## EXAMPLES